 - In touristy towns by the beach, in the southwest of the island, you can wear pretty much whatever you like.
 There are way too many tourists so short skirts and shorts are fine.
 But if you are traveling to ancient cities or less touristy areas of Sri Lanka I would recommend for women to cover up a bit more.
 There are no official laws, but if you don’t want to stick out in the crowd, it’s better to wear a blouse that doesn’t show cleavage and a skirt that’s not too short (just above the knee is fine).
 If you are a white woman, you will attract a lot of attention anyways.
 Talking from my personal experience, you’ll want to cover up as much skin as you can under the constant stairs of people on public transport and in the streets.

 - To enter temples, your shoulders and knees should be covered.
-I once had to lend my pashmina to a friend in Kandy because his shorts were too short for the temple.
-You’ll also have to remove your shoes before entering any temple, so think in advance and wear something like sandals, that are easy to slip off and on.
+I once had to lend my shawl to a friend in Kandy because his shorts were too short for the temple.
+You’ll also have to remove your shoes before entering any temple, so wear something like sandals or Birkenstock that are easy to slip off and on.

 - According to Lonely Planet, “The only vaccine required by international regulations is yellow fever.
 Proof of vaccination will only be required if, in the six days before entering Sri Lanka, you have visited a country in the yellow-fever zone.”
 There’s also a list of recommended vaccines on their website.